Bulgarian Basketball All-Star Game

-The Bulgarian Basketball All-Star Game is an annual basketball event in Bulgaria, which has been organised by the Bulgarian Basketball Federation since 1990.
+The Bulgarian Basketball All-Star Game is an annual basketball event in Bulgaria, which has been organised by the Bulgarian Basketball Federation (BFB) since 1990.
 It is the oldest All-Star basketball event organised in Eastern Europe and it featured legendary former NBA player Georgi Glouchkov in its first edition.
 Many others distinguished players have been selected since then including Mike Wilkinson, Vassil Evtimov, Priest Lauderdale, Pero Antic.

 The All-Star Game includes a match between a selection of the best players of the NBL League, a slam-dunk and a three-point contest.
 The starting five of each selection is chosen by online voting, but on some occasions the All-Star players have been chosen but the coaches.The last edition was played in 2017.

 List of games

 Bold: Team that won the game.